What is Vietnamese Coffee ?

 8: The Weasel coffee: Cà phê chồn

-Weasel coffee (Cà phê chồn) is one of the most unique and luxurious coffees in the world.
-This distinctive coffee is made from beans that have been consumed and digested by civet cats (also known as weasels).
-The beans pass through the animal’s digestive system, where enzymes help to reduce protein levels, resulting in a smoother, less bitter taste.
-After being collected from the feces, the beans are cleaned, roasted, and transformed into a rich, earthy coffee that delivers a smooth, complex flavour.
-Due to its labor-intensive production process, weasel coffee is considered a rare and expensive delicacy, highly prized by coffee connoisseurs in Vietnam and beyond.
+Weasel coffee (Cà phê chồn) stands out as one of the most unique and luxurious coffees in the world.
+Civet cats (also known as weasels) eat the coffee cherries, and their digestive enzymes break down the proteins in the beans, creating a smoother, less bitter taste.
+Farmers collect the beans from the feces, clean them thoroughly, roast them, and turn them into a rich, earthy coffee with a smooth, complex flavor.
+Because the process requires significant time and care, weasel coffee ranks among the rarest and most expensive delicacies, highly sought after by coffee connoisseurs in Vietnam and beyond.

 This type of coffee also known as the Civet coffee, Mink Coffee or Kopi luwak in different part of the world.